Roland Coate: Early life

-Coate was born on December 5, 1890 in Richmond, Indiana.
-He attended Earlham College in Richmond, Indiana from 1910 to 1912, and he graduated from Cornell University in Ithaca, New York in 1914.
+Coate was born on December 5, 1890, in Richmond, Indiana.
+He attended Earlham College in Richmond, Indiana, from 1910 to 1912, and he graduated from Cornell University in Ithaca, New York, in 1914.

 Career

 Coate worked as a draftsman at the Manhattan firm founded by two fellow Cornell School of Architecture alumni, Trowbridge and Ackerman.
 Around this time he also designed a home for his parents at 1624 Reeveston Road, Richmond, Indiana.

 During World War I, Coate served in the United States Army's 32nd Aero Squadron achieving the rank of first lieutenant.
 After the war he returned to Trowbridge and Ackerman.

 After marrying in 1920, Coate and his wife Margaret moved to California where Coate had accepted a position with the residential architect Reginald Davis Johnson, in Pasadena, California.
 After one year, Coate became a full partner with Johnson and Gordon Kaufmann in the new firm of Johnson, Kaufmann, and Coate.
-Johhnson generously structured the firm in a way that allowed the two younger architects to handle independent commissions on the side.
+Johnson generously structured the firm in a way that allowed the two younger architects to handle independent commissions on the side.
 In 1924, the three architects chose to close the firm due to a lack of commercial and institutional commissions.
 The three continued to share the same office space and even some of the same staff after opening their respective private practices.

 In 1924, Coate designed the Campbell House located at 1244 Wentworth Avenue in Pasadena, California.
 He also designed the Robert E. Pond House located at 655 Bradford Street in Pasadena.
 In 1925, he designed the Stafford W. Sixby House located at 1148 Garfield Avenue in South Pasadena, California, which went on to win a Certificate of Honor from the Southern California Chapter of the American Institute of Architects in 1927.
 The following year, he designed the Eva K.J.
 Fudger House located at 211 Muirfield Road in Hancock Park, Los Angeles; it was later purchased by Howard Hughes (1905-1976).
 He also designed Fudger's residence at 1103 San Ysidro Drive in Beverly Hills, California.
+In 1927, he designed Casa Oceana near Bluff Park in Long Beach, California.